-The Zoom H series recorders are not your typical audio interfaces, but they’re worthing noting because we use them all of the time to sample in the field.
-The H6 and H4n are favorites to grab a cool sample and then pop it into Ableton, or do an impromptu recording of sketch ideas.
-The workflow is really fast and eliminates the computer from the equation which is really nice.
+The Zoom H series recorders aren’t your typical audio interfaces, but they’re awesome to sample with in the field.
+The H6 and H4n are our favorites to grab a cool sample and then pop it into Ableton, or do an impromptu recording of ideas.
+The workflow is extremely fast and eliminates the computer from the equation (which is a nice change of pace).

 Starting at $499

-If UA, Apogee and Antelope are out of your price range you will mostly be sacrificing sound quality, build quality, and plugin integration.
-But there are still a ton of great options.
-We recommend checking out the Focusrite Clarett series.
-With similar configurations to the ones listed above, these interfaces are a solid option at a lower price.
+If UA, Apogee, and Antelope interfaces are out of your price range, you’ll mostly be sacrificing sound quality, build quality, and plugin integration.
+But there are still a ton of creative options, like the Focusrite Clarett series.
+With similar configurations, these interfaces are a solid option – at a lower price.

-We have also been hearing good things about the design and build quality of their latest Red 4Pre and Red 8pre series.
-Worth the investigation if you are on the hunt for a great sounding, budget friendly option.
+We’ve heard excellent things about the design and build quality of the Focusrite Red 4Pre and Red 8pre series.
+Worth the investigation if you are on the hunt for a professional-sounding, budget-friendly option.

 Find the Right Keyboard Controller for Your Budget